 The air quality in the GOM is impacted by emissions from many sources.
 These include emissions generated by the existing OCS oil and gas program, including emissions from support vessels that service the offshore program, commercial shipping, as well as other sources.
 Coastal areas may be affected by emissions generated within the onshore nonattainment areas that circulate offshore and back to shore with the sea breeze.
 The emissions related to the Proposed Action represent a small percentage of the total emissions occurring in the GOM from all sources.

-For the facility in Green Canyon Block 287, no prior plans have been approved.
 The emissions from the Proposed Action represent 100 percent of the emissions occurring for this facility and support vessel emissions within a 25-mi (40-km) radius.

 3.4.2 Impact Analysis